cesar-douady/open-lmake/README.md

 # Why open-lmake

-Open-lmake is a generic and [fearless](doc/fearless.md) build system.
+Open-lmake is a generic and [fearless](doc/fearless.md) build system running on Linux.
 It is like `make`, except that it is practical, versatile, scalable and reliable.

 It is reliable : never type `make clean` ever again.